tnebooks/12th-physics/content.en/docs/ray-optics/_index.md

 #### 6.1.2 Reflection

-The bouncing back of light into the same medium when it encounters a reflecting surface is called reflection of light.
-Any polished surface can reflect light.
+**The bouncing back of light into the same medium when it encounters a reflecting surface is called reflection of light.** Any polished surface can reflect light.
 Mirrors which are silver coated at their back can reflect almost $90\%$ of the light falling on them.
 The angle of incidence $i$ and the angle of reflection $r$ are measured with respect to the normal drawn to the surface at the point of incidence of light.
 According to laws of reflection,

 (i) The incident ray, reflected ray and normal to the reflecting surface are all coplanar (i.e., lie in the same plane).
 (ii) The angle of incidence $i$ is equal to the angle of reflection $r$.

 $$ i = r \tag{6.1} $$
+The law of reflection is shown in Figure 6.1.

 ![](6.1.png)
-**Figure** Reflection of light
+**Figure 6.1** Reflection of light

 The laws of reflection are valid at each point for any reflecting surface whether the surface is flat (or) curved.
-If the reflecting surface is flat, then incident parallel rays after reflection come out as parallel rays.
+If the reflecting surface is flat, then incident parallel rays after reflection come out as parallel rays Figure 6.2(a).
 If the reflecting surface is irregular, then the incident parallel rays after reflection come out as irregular rays (not parallel rays).
 Still the laws of reflection are valid at every point of incidence in irregular reflection as shown in figure 6.3(b).

 ![](6.2(a).png)